Umberto Caligaris

 Umberto Caligaris (/it/; 26 July 1901 – 19 October 1940) was an Italian footballer who played, normally at left-back, for A.S.
 Casale and Juventus, before ending his career with Brescia.
 With Juventus, he won an Italian record of five consecutive Serie A League titles between 1930 and 1935.
-He also managed to have a successful career with the Italy national team, notably winning a bronze medal at the 1928 Summer Olympic Games; he was also a member of the Italian side that won the 1934 FIFA World Cup.
+He played with the Italy national team, notably winning a bronze medal at the 1928 Summer Olympic Games; he was also a member of the Italian side that won the 1934 FIFA World Cup.
 His 59 caps for Italy stood as a record for many years.
-Following his retirement he worked as a manager, coaching his former clubs Brescia and Juventus.
+Following his retirement, he worked as a manager, coaching his former clubs Brescia and Juventus.

 Career

 Born in Casale Monferrato (Piedmont), Caligaris spent the first nine years of his career with the local team, A.S.
 Casale.
 He made his debut for them on 12 October 1919 in a match against local rivals Valenzana Calcio which Casale won 3–1.
 Casale was then in the Italian First division (the predecessor to Serie A) and had won the championship in 1914.
 However they were never to repeat that success and although during Caligaris's career with the club they twice qualified for the inter-regional semi-final of North Italy, they were unable to get further.